NataliaVelasquez18/eurobank-saves-2M-in-marketing-budget/README.md

 * The current model generates  719 more conversions but it also generates that 27,244 of our clients might receive unwanted calls affecting the customer experience

-* The new model proposes a more efficient approach of utilizing the resources of the contact center and might reduce cost by 70%
+* The new model proposes a more efficient approach.
+Approximately 70% of the contact center resources might be liberated to execute other campaigns

 ---